xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 1. On one of the host servers, make sure that the multipath.conf configuration includes your storage equipment.

    This can be found in the file `/etc/multipath.xenserver/multipath.conf`
-2. If your equipment is not present, ask the manufacturer for the multipath configuration for GNU/Linux
+2. If your equipment is not present, ask the manufacturer for the multipath configuration for GNU/Linux otherwise move on to the [next step (Prepare the pool)](../../storage/multipathing/#2-prepare-the-pool)

    Add it to the file ```/etc/multipath/conf.d/custom.conf```